How to Prepare Financially Before Hiring Someone: 10 Steps

 Closing

 Hiring is not just a business milestone; it is an emotional one for self-employed people who are used to carrying everything on their own.
-Preparing financially does not eliminate risk, but it turns fear into an informed choice.
+Knowing how to prepare financially before hiring does not eliminate risk, but it turns fear into an informed choice.
 If you do this prep and still feel nervous, that is normal.
 It usually means you are stepping into growth with your eyes open.
 That is how sustainable businesses are built, one careful decision at a time.

 Photo by Cht Gsml; Unsplash